ysm-dev/use-reducer/README.md

 This pattern was inspired by [hyperapp](https://github.com/jorgebucaran/hyperapp).

 Now, since the `dispatch` returned by useReducer is an object, not a function.
-So, you can destructuring and pull out the actions only you need as follows:
+So, you can destructure and pull out the actions only you need as follows:

 ```js
 const App = () => {